mawds/r-programming-intro/_episodes/01-recap.md

 ~~~
 {: .r}

-This works, but there is a lot of repetition in our code·  This is bad for several reasons:
+This works, but there is a lot of repetition in our code.
+This is bad for several reasons:

  1. It's error prone (and the errors we introduce are often very hard to spot and debug).
 For example, we might mismatch variables:

 ~~~